 Given their size, Cockapoos and Jackapoos can live in an apartment.
 However, their size doesn’t mean that a small apartment is enough space for their required exercise.

-Having someone of their pack around, whether human or four-legged, is very important to these small dogs as they tend to get anxious being left alone.
+Having someone in their pack around, whether human or four-legged, is very important to these small dogs as they tend to get anxious being left alone.
 This is why Jackapoos and Cockapoos will be happier in a household where there is usually at least one family member home.